 Books I’ll Be Reading

-- Revolutionary Road – just bought it and hope to read in 2019.
+- Revolutionary Road – just bought it and hope to read it soon.

 - The Time Machine/The War of The Worlds – I’m in no hurry, but I suppose I should read these.